scottmaran/pitch_prediction/README.md

 Due to time constraints, I sought a middle ground between simpler baseline models (e.g. linear regression) and powerful yet complex models such as neural networks.
 Neural Networks are generally the most powerful and expressive models available, as evidenced by recent advancements in deep learning and natural language processing.
 And as evidenced by the LSTM paper, they can significantly outperformed older machine learning models.
 Yet they can be more difficult to train and would have required more data preprocessing to convert the data into sequences (if sequential architectures were used).

-Thus I chose to use an XGBoost model as it has empirical been one of the best classification algorithms yet can be spun up much more quickly.
+Thus I chose to devote most of my time to an XGBoost model, as it has empirical been one of the best classification algorithms yet can be spun up much more quickly.
 XGBoost also natively handles missing inputs nicely and are more interpretable, with easily computable quantitative feature importance metrics.
 A decision-tree-based framework might also closely model how a pitcher actually makes his decision on the mound.

 I ran several models trying different subsets of features, weighting the samples based on their type confidence, and also running preliminary tests on how individual models for each pitcher may perform.
 Our baseline is the best naive guess; i.e. what accuracy one would get by predicting the most common class every time (in this case, the Four-Seam Fastball).
 The "Base Models" are models that don't incorporate any of the pitcher or batter's tendencies (e.g. rate of Four-Seam Fastball's in last 10 pitches, etc.).
 The "Weighted" models are models trained on samples where the target is weighted by the type confidence given for each pitch.
 The "Full Feature Model" incorporates all engineered features.

 ## Results

 We see in the below table that all our models outperform the naive baseline.
 "Base Model" (trained on all pitchers) had better accuracy than "Base Model Per Pitcher", where I trained an individual XGBoost model for each pitcher.
-It also had a slightly higher test accuracy than the "Weighted Base Model"
+It also had a slightly higher test accuracy than the "Weighted Base Model".

 The additional engineered features improved model accuracy by around 11%, as the models with these features hovered around 50% accuracy on the test set.
 Again the weighted model did slightly worse than the unweighted model.
 Somewhat interestingly, the model that did not include pitcher_id did very slightly better than the model that did include it (50.35% vs 50.26%).

+I spun up a quick three layer neural network to get a sense of what "out of the box" results one could get with little hyperparameter tuning and relatively short training time.

 | Model |  Validation Accuracy | Test Accuracy |
 | :---------------- | :------: | ----: |